 The food choices we make daily result in better overall health.
-Genetics play a part in the equation, but I want to point out that some of my family members are about the same age as me but do not eat clean.
-They are very often sick with colds, sinus problems, or headaches as well as other aches and pains caused by eating mostly fast, convenient, butter, sugar, and salt-loaded foods.
+Genetics plays a part in the equation, but I want to point out that some of my family members are about the same age as me but do not eat clean.
+They are very often sick with colds, sinus problems, headaches, and other aches and pains caused by eating mostly fast, convenient, butter, sugar, and salt-loaded foods.
 I haven’t had a cold in six years.

 When I get up in the morning, I have two cups of black coffee.
 I no longer use any creamer, and I never use sweetener.
-Breaking your addiction to sugar, fat, and salt is the start to good health and enjoying how real food tastes.
+Breaking your addiction to sugar, fat, and salt is a good start to better health and enjoying how real food tastes.
 Two glasses of water follow the coffee with the juice of half a lemon squeezed into them.
 (Use a glass straw to avoid damaging tooth enamel.)
-As we sleep, we lose hydration, so it is essential to replace it as soon as you wake up.
+As we sleep, we lose hydration, so it is essential to replace it as soon as we wake up.
 My breakfast includes whole, unprocessed grains, seeds, nuts, and fresh fruit every morning.
 I sip filtered water all day.
 I never drink any soda.

 When we go out for a meal, we always order a dish to share, such as wild-caught fish with vegetables.
 I often order just a salad with balsamic vinegar dressing on the side (so that I can control if and how much of it I consume).
 I avoid bread and butter.
 The “butter” is often margarine, which I would never knowingly eat.
 A side order of steamed broccoli is the perfect addition to a bed of fresh greens.
 If we join others at a steakhouse, I order a salad with a side of sauteed onion and mushrooms.

-We were taking a stroll around the grounds of the Antler Hill Village to enjoy the mild weather before dinner.
+We were taking a stroll around the Antler Hill Village grounds to enjoy the mild weather before dinner.
 I wore a top by Clara Sunwoo over pants by Lior Paris; both items are old from ShopMyFairLady.com.
 The shoes are old by BCBGeneration.